Core Module Information

 Mode of activityLearning & Teaching ActivityNESH (Study Hours)NESH Description

 Face To Face Lecture 12 You will be part of lectures that offer input on specific subject, combined with experiential learning, by observing live sports events (matches, competitions, press conferences, etc).
-Through group discussion, you will engage with legal, regulatory, and ethical issues at both a local, European and global level.
+Through group discussion, you will engage with legal, regulatory, and ethical issues at a local, European and global level.

 Face To Face Tutorial 24 In-class practical supervised activities will take place as a workshop practice (engaging with multimedia digital, video, and audio content).
 They will enable you to develop sports reporting at all levels.